strny/miXGENE/static/docs/doc/workflow/blocks/feature_aggregation/subtractive_aggregation.md

 ## Parameters

-* *Constant c* - the general strength of miRNA-mRNA interactions
+* *Constant c* - the real valued general strength of miRNA-mRNA interactions
+* *a bigger value puts more emphasis on the prior knowledge.
+The zero value means no influence of miRNAs.
+If the data are normalized
+* *the upper bound-value is possible to estimate as the mean cardinality of mRNA-miRNA interactions.

 ## Outputs